typescript-ruby/typescript-rails/README.md

     $ bundle

+Note: We need to install (if we haven't already) the Typescript definitions, [more info](https://github.com/DefinitelyTyped/DefinitelyTyped#how-do-i-get-them).

+    npm install --save-dev @types/node

 ## Usage

 Just add a `.js.ts` file in your `app/assets/javascripts` directory and include it just like you are used to do.